Lauren Williams named editor in chief of Vox; Ezra Klein to be editor at large

 Those projects include a daily podcast and a fresh push into television programming.

-The leadership transition will be officially announced on Tuesday.
+The leadership transition was officially announced on Tuesday.
 Williams, who has been Klein's executive editor for the past nine months, will become editor in chief.
 Allison Rockey, the site's director of programming, will succeed her as executive editor.

 "In Lauren and Allison, Vox has amazing leaders ready to guide our future and build our organization," Klein told CNNMoney.